open-telemetry/opentelemetry-ebpf-profiler/docs/symb-proto/README.md

 Symbfiles are uploaded via a REST API.
 The `symbtool push-symbols` command extracts and uploads at least two symbol files ("ranges" and "returnpads") to the symbolization service via HTTP(S).
-The "ranges" files that contains non-leaf frame symbol information are uploaded via `/api/symbols-ranges`.
-The "return pads" files that contains leaf frame symbol information are uploaded via `/api/symbols-returnpads`.
+The "ranges" files that contain non-leaf frame symbol information are uploaded via `/api/symbols-ranges`.
+The "return pads" files that contain leaf frame symbol information are uploaded via `/api/symbols-returnpads`.
 Symbfiles may be split and uploaded in multiple chunks (in separate HTTP requests) for improved load balancing in the presence of muliple symbolizer services.